Crassitoniella

-Crassitoniella is a genus of taxonomic family of minute sea snails, marine gastropod molluscs belonging to the family Eatoniellidae.
+Crassitoniella is a genus of minute sea snails, marine gastropod molluscs belonging to the family Eatoniellidae.
 First described by Winston Ponder in 1965, the genus is found in the waters of the South Pacific near Australia and New Zealand.
 Fossils of the species have been found on the coast of France.

 Description

 In the original description, Ponder described the genus as below:

 Shell: Solid, ovate-conical, peristome thick and heavy.
 Sculpture absent or a weak, single, peripheral cord.
 Colour orange, sometimes with white markings.

 Animal: Similar to that of Eatoniella, but no opercular tentacles.

 Operculum: Broad, with strong internal ridge.
 Muscle insertion area not differentiated, transparent.
 Columella margin strongly convex.

 Radula: [Moderately long, the teeth small.
 Central very large, lateral cusps small, 1 + 1 + 1, a pair of lateral thickenings, and 3 pairs of basal processes, Lateral small, slightly curved, cusps 1 + 1 + 1, Inner marginal slightly larger than lateral, simple except for blunt process on inner side.
 Outer marginal small, with 3 denticles, the apex curved.].

 Members of the genus have minute shells and a straight peg that is in approximately same plane as rest of the species' operculum, and are smooth except for their single peripheral cord.
 Crassitoniella can be identified due to their unique opercular and radular features.